liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/02-headless-apis/03-invoke-service.markdown

 The only required parameter is `siteId`, the ID of the blog postings' Site.
-Internally, the `siteId` is a `groupId` that you can retrieve from the database, a URL, or @product@'s UI via the Site Administration menu.
+Internally, the `siteId` is a `groupId` that you can retrieve from the database, a URL, or @sharepoint@'s UI via the Site Administration menu.
 The following GET request gets the site's blog postings by providing the site ID (`20124`) in the
 URL: